 Receiving braces is not as simple as a single visit to an orthodontist’s office, though; there are several steps to be taken so that by the time that the braces are ready to be glued onto the teeth, both the orthodontist and the patient know exactly where the braces will be situated and how much time should pass before the braces can be removed.
 In the video below, Western New York orthodontist Steven J. Hietanen outlines the steps you can take when preparing for braces.

 Preparing For Braces

 If you or a loved one has questions about what steps should be taking when preparing for braces, contact our office for guidance.
-We offer free screenings for children and have four convenient office locations throughout Western New York.
+We offer free orthodontic screenings for children and have five convenient office locations throughout Western New York.

 Our Buffalo orthodontists and professional staff are committed to delivering the highest quality patient care.
 We proudly provide orthodontic services for children, adolescents, and adults, specializing in early treatment for children.
 Doctors Dominic A. Colarusso, Jr., Steven J. Hietanen, and Andrew J. Dusel have equipped their offices with cutting-edge technology and computerized systems to provide excellence in diagnosis and treatment planning.Call today and let us put a smile on your face.

 Follow us on Facebook for daily tips and updates!